renard/papersave/README.md

 This piece of software is a proof of concept.
 Its design is subject to change in the future.

-The code is not yet bullet-proof and need some improvements.
+The code is not yet bullet-proof and needs some improvements.

 Use with caution.

-Any suggestion are welcome.
+Any suggestions are welcome.

 ## Requirements